alexcasalboni/aws-lambda-power-tuning/README.md

 ### Usage in CI/CD pipelines

-If you want to run the state machine as part of your continuous integration pipeline and automatically fine-tune your functions at every deployment, you can execute it with the script `execute.sh` (or similar) by providing the following input parameters:
+If you want to run the state machine as part of your continuous integration pipeline and automatically fine-tune your functions at every deployment, you can execute it with the script `scripts/execute.sh` (or similar) by providing the following input parameters:

 ```json
 {